mauveferret/ISInCa/docs/distributions.md

 This is the dependence of the number of particles visible to the detector at a certain solid angle on their energy.
 The main parameters are:
+ - `sort`, that specify the types of particles to take into account.
+Can be: B, S, R, T or any it's sum like: "BSTR".
  - `E0 [eV]`,that defines the maximum energy on the spectra, while the minimal is fixed to 0 eV.
- - `Estep [eV]`, that defines the step on the distribution and has a default value of E0/100.
+ - `Estep [eV]` (`delta` in Console mode), that defines the step on the distribution and has a default value of E0/100.
 The higher Estep will lead to a better intensity of the signal on the spectrum, but the capability to distinguish closely located energy peaks would reduce.
- - `β [deg]`, that is the polar registration angle relative to the surface normal.
+ - `β [deg]` (`Beta` in Console mode), that is the polar registration angle relative to the surface normal.
- - `dβ [deg]`, that defines  the energy analyzer registration angle in  scattering plane.
- -  `dβ [deg]`, that defines  the width of the β registration angle
+ -  `dβ [deg]` (`dBeta` in Console mode), that defines  the width of the β registration angle
- - `φ [deg]`, that is the azimuth registration angle relative to the Z axis.
+ - `φ [deg]` (`phi` in Console mode), that is the azimuth registration angle relative to the Z axis.
- - `dφ [deg]`, that defines  the width of the φ registration angle.
+ - `dφ [deg]` (`deltaPhi` in Console mode), that defines  the width of the φ registration angle.
- - `dE/E`, which is an attempt to take into account, that real energy analyzers introduce distortions into the true energy distribution. it is discussed in **[energy spectra distortions](https://github.com/mauveferret/ISInCa/tree/master/docs/energy_spectra_distortions.md)**.
+ - `dE/E` (`deltaetoe` and `dE` in Console mode), which is an attempt to take into account, that real energy analyzers introduce distortions into the true energy distribution. it is discussed in **[energy spectra distortions](https://github.com/mauveferret/ISInCa/tree/master/docs/energy_spectra_distortions.md)**.

 ### There are several points to be mentioned here: